FOR MANY BUSINESSES, THE LAUNCH PROCESS hasn’t changed as they’ve implemented agile or gone to the cloud.

 For example, when Hubspot launched its CMS in 2020, it built hype around its functionality with press releases, training, social media campaigns, and announcements at its annual conference.
 In contrast, when they added the ability to share stories on their social media management platform, the rollout was smaller, with announcements on social media and a blog post explaining the new feature.

 When a Release Becomes a Launch

-But if no one stops to think whether this will be of value to anyone, or if the right amount of noise is being made for the right release, customers will perceive everything as being of the same value.
+But if no one stops to think whether this will be of value to anyone or if the right amount of noise is being made for the right release, customers will perceive everything as being of the same value.
 Whoops.

 Here’s the secret: Even though you’ve finished a feature, you don’t need to tell anyone.
-Put the solutions in production and give yourself the opportunity to observe usage, engage users who organically adopted the feature and interview them to validate messaging.
+Put the solutions in production and allow yourself to observe usage, engage users who organically adopted the feature, and interview them to validate messaging.
 Maybe even recruit some users to aid in creating awareness when you do go to launch.
 This is sometimes referred to as canary testing.
-You put a set of production-viable code in place for a subset of your users—or even your whole user base—and wait and observe the results.
+You put a set of production-viable codes in place for a subset of your users—or even your whole user base—and wait and observe the results.

 In Pragmatic’s Launch course, students gain a deep understanding of concepts related to product launch and sales enablement.
 Topics such as market research, customer segmentation, customer journey mapping, building an effective messaging framework and more are covered in this course.
 Through hands-on activities and exercises, participants will gain the skills they need to create a successful launch plan for their product.
 With these tools, students can ensure that when they go public with their new feature or product.